MariaDB

 $ sudo systemctl enable mariadb

-The root user has no password set by default and so it is allowed to connect without the password:
+The root user has no password set by default and connects via unix socket authentication:

 How to configure MariaDB

-Configuration of both, client and server, is done by editing files /etc/my.cnf, ~/.my.cnf and any files under /etc/my.cnf.d/ with .cnf suffix.
-For more informations how to change configuration, see the upstream documentation.
+Configuration of both client and server is done by editing files /etc/my.cnf, ~/.my.cnf and any files under /etc/my.cnf.d/ with .cnf suffix.
+For more information, see the upstream documentation.

 $ sudo systemctl start mariadb